terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

    ok
    ```

-   Alternatively you can deploy your app and create the NodePort service for the application endpoint which should be accessible.
+   Alternatively you deploy your app and create the NodePort service for the application endpoint.

-2. Open the CIS service created earlier.
-Navigate to `DNS` tab under `Reliability`.
+2. Open the CIS service and navigate to `DNS` tab under `Reliability`.

 3. Go to `DNS records` and add a new record:
    ```